 We hope that everyone who enters these doors will find an encouraging, friendly group of people.
 While we are far from perfect, we are regularly discovering truths that are changing us individually and enriching our lives as a church community.
 As we worship together, learn from the Bible, and pray for one another, we are strengthened in our commitment to Jesus Christ as well as to each other.
 If this is your first time here, we welcome you, and invite you to share the joy that we have found.

-This Sunday (2 August), Christians across Scotland will once again join together in prayer at 7pm in response to the COVID-19 pandemic.
+This Sunday (25 October), as restrictions continue across Scotland, Christians across the country – and further afield – will join together in prayer at 7pm in response to the COVID-19 pandemic.